cpacker/MemGPT/docs/ollama.md

 >
 > Don't do **`ollama pull dolphin2.2-mistral`**, instead do **`ollama pull dolphin2.2-mistral:7b-q6_K`**.
 >
 > If you don't specify a tag, Ollama may default to using a highly compressed model variant (e.g. Q4).
 We highly recommend **NOT** using a compression level below Q5 when using GGUF (stick to Q6 or Q8 if possible).
-In our testing, certain models start to become extremely unstable (when used with MemGPT) below Q6.
+In our testing, certain models start to become extremely unstable (when used with Letta) below Q6.

 1. Download + install [Ollama](https://github.com/jmorganca/ollama) and the model you want to test with
 2. Download a model to test with by running `ollama pull <MODEL_NAME>` in the terminal (check the [Ollama model library](https://ollama.ai/library) for available models)